Goinza/Plugins-for-SRPG-Studio/Custom Unit Menu Window/$readme.txt

         - NullInteraction: Empty space.
 Used when you don't want to fill this sector with data.
         - InventoryInteraction: List of weapons and items that the unit has in its inventory.
         - StatsInteraction: Current stats of the unit.
 It doesn't include the HP stat.
+        - AltStatsInteraction: Alternative version of StatsInteraction.
+The difference is that it has 3 columns instead of 2.
+            Useful if you have too many stats and they don't fit in the window.
         - TopWeaponTypeInteraction: List of weapon types available to the unit.
 Shows icon and name.
         - TopSkillInteraction: List of skills of the unit.
 Shows icon and name.
         - TopRaceInteraction: Races list.
 Shows name and icon.